Kenneth Foster (criminal)

+Initial death sentence

+At the sentencing phase of Foster's murder trial, the prosecution presented evidence of other crimes in which he had been involved.
+Foster was a member of the Hoover '74 Crips gang, sold a pipe bomb to an undercover officer at a high school, participated in the armed robbery and carjacking of a tourist the day before the murder, and had previously been arrested for selling crack cocaine.
+Testimony also showed that on October 17, 1994, Foster, without provocation, had shot from a moving vehicle at another vehicle.
+He pleaded guilty to two counts of aggravated assault with a deadly weapon in that case after his murder conviction.

 Texas Governor Rick Perry commuted the death sentence to 40 years to life imprisonment only six hours before the execution was scheduled to take place on August 30, 2007.
 Foster will be eligible for parole in 2036.
 He was then incarcerated at the Stiles Facility of the Texas Department of Criminal Justice and subsequently assigned to the facility's administrative segregation.
 Mauriceo Brown, the man who pulled the trigger on Michael LaHood Jr., was executed on July 19, 2006.
-Dwayne Dillard was sentenced to life for killing a taxi driver two weeks before LaHood's murder.
-Julius Steen was convicted of aggravated robbery and was also sentenced to life.
+Dwayne Dillard was sentenced to life in prison for murdering a taxi driver two weeks before LaHood's murder.
+Julius Steen was convicted of aggravated robbery and also received a life sentence.

+Second murder conviction

 On November 6, 2021, while serving his life sentence at the Telford Unit, fellow inmate Anthony Dominguez was killed by injuries consistent with a physical altercation.
-Foster is believed to have killed Dominguez based on video footage.
+Video footage identified Foster as the man who killed Dominguez, who was serving a 10-year sentence for aggravated assault on a family member with a deadly weapon.
 Foster claimed self-defense at his trial.
 In November 2024, Foster was sentenced to life without parole for a second capital murder conviction in connection with Dominguez's death.